Ariruo/weather-app/README.md

 ### i have saved you the trouble to get this amazing app runnin on aws cloud.
 Here is the documentation for it

-### AWS Documentation: Dockerizing and Deploying Weather Application on ECS
+### AWS Documentation: Dockerizing and Deploying this application on ECS

 1. Dockerization
-I dockerized a this weatherapp, separating the frontend and backend components into their own Docker images.
+I first dockerized the app, separating the frontend and backend components into their own Docker images.

 2. Pushing Images to ECR (Elastic Container Registry) I pushed the Docker images to ECR for storing and managing the container images.